ramya1907/climate-change-tweets-analysis/README.md

    - These sections can be run independently if the `combined_data.csv` file is in place.

 3. **Run the Specific Sections**:
-   - To execute clustering analysis or network visualization, simply run the cells in the corresponding section of the notebook:
+   - To execute clustering analysis or network visualization, simply run the cells in the corresponding section of the notebook.